 For example, if you’re following the Leeds Method of clustering your matches, you’ll probably be setting a custom filter of something like 90 to 400 cM.

 Filter by Groups

-You get three groups “out of the box”.
+Ancestry gives you three default groups.
 You can restrict to “new matches”, which means those matches who have appeared within the last seven days.

-The last two options are only available to you if one or both of your parents has DNA tested with Ancestry.
-The groups will contain matches whom you share with a specific parent.
+If one or both of your parents has DNA tested with Ancestry, you will see one or two more groups.
+These groups will contain matches that you share with a specific parent.

 You also have the option to create a custom group here.
 The section on groups covers this in more detail.